-- The operating system must obviously follow system administration best practices so that it works properly with the official distribution, when Bright Cluster Manager is added on - The items of software that Bright Cluster Manager adds must be allowed to overrule in any conflict with what is already installed, or the end result of the installation cannot be supported. - MariaDB must be installed.
-If MariaDB is already deployed, then care must be taken to ensure that any configuration conflict with the Bright Cluster Manager configuration is resolved. - It is highly recommended to use a freshly-installed distribution rather than one which is already in use. - A product key is needed - There must be repository access to the supported distribution. - Internet access makes up-to-date repository access possible.
+- The operating system must obviously follow system administration best practices so that it works properly with the official distribution, when Bright Cluster Manager is added on - The items of software that Bright Cluster Manager adds must be allowed to overrule in any conflict with what is already installed, or the end result of the installation cannot be supported. - It is highly recommended to use a freshly-installed distribution rather than one which is already in use. - A product key is needed - There must be repository access to the supported distribution. - Internet access makes up-to-date repository access possible.
 RHEL and SLES repository access requires a subscription from Red Hat or SUSE (Chapter 5). - For high-security environments without internet access, an alternative is to mount a DVD device or ISO image to the head node containing a local repository snapshot of the parent distribution, and specify the repository location when running the installation command.
 Configuring a local repository is described in section 11.6.3 of the Administrator Manual.